RandDevs/RandDevs/README.md

 - **HTML:** Creating the structure of web pages.
 - **CSS:** Styling and designing web pages.
 - **JavaScript:** Making web pages interactive and dynamic.
-- **Tailwind CSS** Rapidly building user interfaces with utility-first CSS.
+- **Tailwind CSS:** Rapidly building user interfaces with utility-first CSS.
 - **ReactJS:** Building user interfaces and single-page applications.

 ## Projects

 I'm currently working on various projects using my tech stack.
 You can find them in my repositories.
 Here are some notable ones:

-- [Trailerrr](https://randdevs.github.io/Trailerrr/): Website for search new movies and its trailer.
+- [Trailerrr](https://randdevs.github.io/Trailerrr/): Website for searching new movies and their trailers.
 - [SkyCast](https://randdevs.github.io/Weather-Web-App/): Website to predict the weather in your city.

 Feel free to explore my repositories to see my coding journey and contributions.